RetroDECK/ES-DE/THEMES-LEGACY.md

     - Accepted values are "left", "right" or "center" when `type` is "vertical" or "vertical_wheel".
     - Default is "center"
 * `maxLogoCount` - type: FLOAT.
     - Sets the number of logos to display in the carousel.
+Note that fractional values are rounded up.
     - Default is 3
 * `zIndex` - type: FLOAT.
     - z-index value for component.
 Components will be rendered in order of z-index value from low to high with the carousel above all other components.